JasonFantl/JasonFantl.github.io/_posts/2026-05-13-Multiple-Access-Protocols.md

 ### DARPA SURAN Project

-in 1973, DARPA funded its first mesh networking project, called The Packet Radio Network (PRNET), followed by the [Survivable, Adaptive Networks](https://en.wikipedia.org/wiki/SURAN) (SURAN) Program, which then branched into [a number of different programs](https://thelastmile.forterra.com/how-the-u-s-military-helped-develop-mobile-mesh-networking/).
+In 1973, DARPA funded its first mesh networking project, called The Packet Radio Network (PRNET), followed by the [Survivable, Adaptive Networks](https://en.wikipedia.org/wiki/SURAN) (SURAN) Program, which then branched into [a number of different programs](https://thelastmile.forterra.com/how-the-u-s-military-helped-develop-mobile-mesh-networking/).
 SURAN was an ambitious program to create mesh networks for the battlefield for a large number of nodes.
 Its purpose is well stated in [its paper](https://ieeexplore.ieee.org/document/117536), which said

 > DARPA sponsored the Survivable, Adaptive Networks (SURAN) Program to research and develop network technology capable of supporting communication between computers and their users in the modern battlefield.
 This environment possesses characteristics that in the past have been incompatible with reliable communication, such as large numbers (thousands) of nodes, dynamics (mobile nodes, node failures, changing traffic demands), and sophisticated attempts to disrupt the network (intelligent jamming, message modification).